 - Fiery Redhead: Hell, look at the title of the movie.

-- Knight Templar Big Sister: She is super protective of Brigitte, especially after she gets bitten, to the point of killing people that look at her little sister funny.
+- Knight Templar Big Brother: She is super protective of Brigitte, especially after she gets bitten, to the point of killing people that look at her little sister funny.

 - Nightmare Fetishist: Has a perverse fascination with gore and death from the get-go that she shares with Brigitte.

 - Took a Level in Badass: Shortly after she was bitten, becomes much more violent and assertive as her change gets closer and closer.

 - We Can Rule Together: Tries to get Brigitte to turn into a werewolf and become a pack.